alexschemagin/responsive-shop/README.md

 # responsive-shop
-page template displays a responsive header, navigation, and general style for a minimal, clean, pseudo shop

 This page template displays a responsive header, navigation, and general style for a minimal, clean, pseudo shop.
 If the viewport is narrower than 992px the menu will be placed the off canvas and will be shown with a smooth, slide-in effect.